VneTraffiqua/Space_pic_bot/README.md

 #### Collect images of space:

 Run `fetch_spacex_images.py` with the optional parameter "id", to download images from the rocket launch by a given id.
-Run without the optional parameter to download i,ages from the latest rocket launch.
+Run without the optional parameter to download images from the latest rocket launch.

 Run `fetch_NASA_APOD_images.py` to download NASA APOD.